MoraiT01/bandwebsite/README.md

 # Smokin' Breadsticks Website

-A new goal for the band is to have a website until 2026.
+A new goal for the band is to have a website by 2026.
 Let's do this!!!

-Requests for the website:
+Thanks to Anderson, we could get a great first version for the website!

-- Linktree ähnliche Sammlung all unserer Links
+Current requests for the website:
-- Portfolio site: Wenn wir uns bewerben, sollte eine Unseite Basically als Portfolio taugen
+- []